A Court of Thorns And Roses by Sarah J. Maas

 Until The Beginning by Amy Plum

-When Juneau’s clan disappeared, she lost so much more than her friends and family.
+When Juneau’s clan disappeared, she lost so much more than her friends and familyuntil the beginning.
 She soon discovered everything she thought she knew about her life was a lie.
 Her people’s gifts were actually secret abilities that others wanted, desperately enough to kidnap an entire village.

 Juneau and her new companion Miles’s cross-country journey to find her clan has led them to a game preserve in New Mexico.
 Now Juneau’s people are finally within reach, and she will stop at nothing to save them.
 But she has a target on her back too, because unbeknownst to her she is the key to unlocking everything.
 To rescue her people – and herself – Juneau must discover what she, and her abilities, are truly capable of.